Image Image

 A DUI lawyer in Mascoutah, IL helps defend individuals facing charges for driving while impaired by alcohol, drugs, or other substances.
 If you or someone you care about has been arrested for DUI in Mascoutah, IL, immediate action is critical.
-DUI charges in Illinois are serious — the penalties can affect your freedom, your driving privileges, and your future for years to come.
+The penalties for a DUI in Illinois are severe — they can threaten your freedom, your ability to drive, and your long-term future.

 Combs Waterkotte’s Mascoutah, IL criminal defense lawyers are ready to step in immediately to fight for you.
 Reach out to us at (314) 900-HELP or submit our contact form now for a free and confidential case review.